CrumrineCoder/NPC-LOOK-UP/README.md

 A website for looking up NPCs for use in tabletop games.

-Proper layout for displaying all of the NPCs created and then more detailed pages when clicked on
+Proper layout for displaying all of the NPCs created and then more detailed pages when clicked on.
+When the name is clicked on, the user is taken to the id URL of the database;

 Search functionality on the NPC search page